StevenMaude/bbc-radio-tracklisting-downloader/README.md

   (Raspbian and Ubuntu 12.04).
 (I suspect it doesn't work with Python versions earlier than this due to improvements in Python's HTMLParser introduced in 2.7.3.)
-* Hopefully compatible with Python 3.4 (not tested).
+* Not compatible with Python 3.4 as yet.
+This code shouldn't be hard to port, but beets is not yet Python 3 compatible.

 Install `beets`, `requests` and `lxml`.